Grisou13/bash-backup/README.md

 basic usage would be : `./backup.sh -u username -p pwd -r mysite.com -d /var/www/html`, this would backup the remote directory recursivly and put it in the current working directory.

 With a backup directory : `./backup.sh -u username -p pwd -r mysite.com -d /var/www/html -b /var/backups/`, this would backup the remote directory recursivly with WGET, and put it in the specified directory.

+You can specify multiple remote directory to backup, which can be usefull if you need logs, and backup some data.

 With multiple remote directories : `./backup.sh -u username -p pwd -r mysite.com -d /var/www/html,/var/logs/ -b /var/backups/`, this would backup all the remote directory recursivly with WGET, and put it in the specified directory, in 1 archive.